 Invariably, whilst potential purchasers are approached in advance and valuation exercises performed, little open marketing of the business is carried out.
-It can be sold to anybody but it is often existing management who are in the best position to move rapidly as little or no due diligence is required.
+It can be sold to anybody, but it is often existing directors who are in the best position to move rapidly as little or no due diligence is required.
 If the company still has a good name within the market, directors will often see this as the biggest asset.

 Critics often dislike the concept of existing management buying back the business, continuing to trade clear of the original debts in a new “phoenix” company.
-Unsecured creditors kept in the dark are understandably often suspicious of the pre-pack procedure.
+Unsecured creditors kept in the dark are often, understandably, suspicious of the pre-pack procedure.

-However, pre-packs can be invaluable in keeping a business trading, saving jobs and providing a better return for some creditors when compared to liquidation.
+However, pre-packs can be invaluable in allowing a business to keep trading, saving jobs, and in some cases, providing a better return for some creditors when compared to liquidation.
 Additionally, it enables the business to survive and retain some goodwill value.